New lower bounds on scattering amplitudes: non-locality constraints: Summary conclusions

 Hence, the newly derived bounds can act as probes of non-locality in various contexts.
 This also means that they can be used as consistency checks: they must be respected in any future approach to UV completion which violates the polynomial boundedness condition.
 In this paper we mainly used the bound in the hard-scattering regime to constrain the degree of non-locality.
 As a future work, it would be interesting to consider scenarios in which the amplitude is exponentially suppressed even in the Regge limit.
 In such a case, we would be able to obtain a stronger constraint on the degree of non-locality of the underlining UV theory, as explained at the beginning of sec.~\ref{sec:examples}.

-Finally, let us emphasize that the derivations of the lower bounds elaborated here are only valid in the presence of a finite mass gap and that all the scenarios considered as applications do not respect such an assumption.
+Finally, let us emphasize that strictly speaking the derivations of the lower bounds elaborated here are only valid in the presence of a finite mass gap and that all the scenarios considered as applications do not respect such an assumption.
 However, as explained in sec.~\ref{sec:examples}, it is reasonable to expect that the real reason why the Cerulus-Martin bound is violated is the lack of polynomial boundedness.
-In fact, as already mentioned in several places in the paper, e.g., in the footnote~\ref{foot-gapless}, one could try to generalize our derivations to the case of vanishing mass gap by suitably changing the definitions of the dumb-bell domains in the complex $z$-plane.
-This has been done for the Cerulus-Martin bound (i.e., $\alpha=0$ and hard-scattering regime) in Ref.~\cite{Tourkine:2023xtu}.
+In fact, as already mentioned in several places in the paper, e.g., in the footnote~\ref{foot-gapless}, one can try to generalize our derivations to the case of vanishing mass gap by suitably changing the definitions of the dumb-bell domains in the complex $z$-plane.
+For example, this can be done by changing the definition of the domain $D_E$ in the complex $z$-plane, i.e., by modifying assumption~\ref{assump-3} away from the forward limit as was recently done for the Cerulus-Martin bound (i.e., $\alpha=0$ and hard-scattering regime) in Ref.~\cite{Tourkine:2023xtu}.
 It would be interesting to explicitly generalize our derivations under the assumption of zero mass gap for any $\alpha\geq 0$ and in both cases of hard-scattering and Regge limits.
-This task will be part of a future work.
+We expect that the only changes in the formula of the lower bounds are different expressions for the functions $f(a),$ $g(a),$ $\tilde{f}(\Delta)$ and $\tilde{g}(\Delta)$ in eqs.~\eqref{new-bound} and~\eqref{new-bound-regge}.
+Our physical intuition supporting this expectation is that the scattering process at small impact parameter would be essentially insensitive to the presence of the mass gap.
+A detailed study of the gapless case will be part of a future work.